preetparmar/Data-Visualization/Basic Sales Analysis using Power BI/README.md

 ![dashboard](https://github.com/preetparmar/Data-Visualization/blob/main/Basic%20Sales%20Analysis%20using%20Power%20BI/Resources/Screenshots/Dashboard.png)

-This dashboard serves perfectly for someone just diving into Power BI.
-This is one of the most basic projects I have created using Power BI.
-For some advanced dashbaords feel free to look at some of the other projects I have worked on.
+This dashboard is perfect for someone starting with Power BI.
+It is one of the fundamental projects I've created.
+For some advanced dashbaords, refer to my other projects.

 ---